Reconfiguration of Connected Graph Partitions: Connectedness

-\begin{theorem} For every biconnected graph $G$ with $n$ vertices, and for every $k\in \mathbb{N}$, the switch graph $\Gamma_k(G)$ is connected and its diameter is bounded by $O(kn)$. \end{theorem}
+\begin{theorem} For every biconnected graph $G$ with $n$ vertices, and for every integer $1\leq k\le n$, the switch graph $\Gamma_k(G)$ is connected and its diameter is bounded by $O(kn)$. \end{theorem}

-\begin{proof} Let $G$ be a biconnected graph, and $\Pi$ a $k$-district map for some $k\in \mathbb{N}$.
-We may assume that $k<n$, otherwise $\Gamma_k(G)$ is trivially connected.
-We present an algorithm (Algorithm~\ref{algo:2conn}) that performs a sequence of switch operations that transform $\Pi$ into a specific $k$-district map of $G$, that we denote by $\Pi_0$.
+\begin{proof} We may assume that $1<k<n$, otherwise $\Gamma_k(G)$ is trivially connected.
+We present an algorithm (Algorithm~\ref{algo:2conn}) that performs a sequence of switches that transform $\Pi$ into a canonical $k$-district map of $G$, that we denote by $\Pi_0$.
 We show that $\Pi_0$ depends only on $G$ and $k$ (but not on $\Pi$).
 Consequently, any two $k$-district maps can be transformed to $\Pi_0$, and $\Gamma_k(G)$ is connected.

-\textbf{Proof of Correctness.} Algorithm~\ref{algo:2conn} successively contracts a district into a single vertex, and then deletes this vertex from the graph, and the corresponding district from $\Pi$, until the number of districts drops to 1.
-We need to show that each district that the algorithm contracts into a singleton is contractible.
-We prove two invariants that imply this property:
+\textbf{Proof of Correctness.} Algorithm~\ref{algo:2conn} successively \contract s a district into a single vertex, and then deletes this vertex from the graph, and the corresponding district from $\Pi$, until the number of districts drops to 1.
+We need to show that each district that the algorithm \contract s into a singleton is \contractible.
+We prove an invariant that imply this property: